 09/01/2020: Dating App Bumble to Plan IPO at $6 Billion-Plus Value

 Bumble is a relationship app that empowers women to make the first move.
 Its primary service is less about hooking up compared to Tinder and more about long-term relationships.

 Since its founding, the company has added services for plutonic relationships.
 BFF is for same-sex friendships, and BIZZ is a career networking app.

 Whitney Wolfe Herd leads Bumble.
 She is a co-founder of Tinder who left to start a new dating app catering to women.
 On February 11th, 2021, she becomes the youngest female to lead a company in an IPO.

 Is Bumble Stock Publicly Traded?

-Pre-IPO shareholders include founders, early investors (venture capital firms), and employees.
-Many early investors will use the IPO as an opportunity to liquidate ownership.
+Pre-IPO shareholders included founders, early investors (venture capital firms), and employees.
+Many early investors used the IPO as an opportunity to liquidate ownership.

 Bumble raised at least $1.5 billion in private financing since its founding.
 Prominent pre-IPO investors include venture capital firms Greycroft and Accel and actress Priyanka Chopra.

 What is the Bumble Stock Price and Terms?